 I am here...

 Tekina-eirú is a proud blood descendant of the native Tainos who call the island Boriken.
-She is a consecrated Elder of El Concilio Taino Guatu Ma-cu A Boriken, and is mentored in native leadership and traditions by the (Chief) Cacike Caciba Opil Veguilla.
-She is a Tekina in the Suania -- a Teacher of Taino traditions in the Americas, and a leader of ceremonial dance.
+She is a consecrated Elder and a proud member of El Concilio Taino Guatu Ma-cu A Boriken.
+She is mentored in native leadership and traditions by the (Chief) Cacike Caciba Opil Veguilla.
+She is a Tekina -- a Teacher of Taino traditions in the Americas, a writer of ceremonial music and song, and a leader of ceremonial dance.